ABZ-Aaron/Reddit-API-Pipeline/instructions/reddit.md

 ## Reddit API

 For this project we'll be taking data from Reddit.
 Specifically, the `r/DataEngineering` sub.

+> Feel free to change the subreddit in the extract_reddit_etl.py script.

 To extract Reddit data, we need to use its Application Programming Interface ([API](https://www.mulesoft.com/resources/api/what-is-an-api)).
 There's a couple simple steps you'll need to follow in order to set this up.